pereznetworks/WeatherX/README.md

 # Technologies Used:

-Thanks to Team TreeHouse, https://teamtreehouse.com, a great place for makers, breakers, real engineers, really anyone to brush-up on, gain new, or even get started in Software Development.
+Thanks to Team TreeHouse, https://teamtreehouse.com, a great place for makers, breakers, engineers... really anyone to brush-up on, gain new, or even get started in Software Development.

 This project uses Node.js, https://nodejs.org/ and Express.Js,"https://expressjs.com/" for https server and routing.